 Studying existing portfolio management schemes and researching and developing new ones, using robust and fully-disclosed methods of quantitative analysis— on behalf of professional money managers and investment advisors who are disposed toward asset allocations that are optimal yet responsive to shifting market conditions… who either want their own systems tuned and qualified and made more reliable or want new ones created for them.

-MO'C Portfolio Analytics is a service of a Washington, USA sole proprietorship.
+MO'C Portfolio Analytics is a service of a Washington State, USA sole proprietorship.

 Michael C. O'Connor, Proprietor